Current status of this novel:

 But as wonderful as everything was, it didn’t last forever.

 One morning I woke up early and noticed that she wasn’t in bed.
 She wasn’t at her computer, either.
 I found her sitting on the kitchen floor, leaning her face on the wall, stiff and unresponsive.

 “Hey, anything I can help with?”
 I said, trying to sound gentle.
 She didn’t react.

 I knelt down next to her and reached out to her.
 I picked up her hands in mine and gently squeezed.
 She weakly squeezed back.

 “I’m here,” I said.
 “Come on, let’s go somewhere more comfortable?”

 She didn’t answer.
-Not sure what to do, I just stayed with her and kept holding her hands.
-Time passed.
-I couldn’t tell if I was helping.
-But I loved holding her big soft hands, I could keep sitting here forever.
-But knowing she was feeling like this was breaking my heart.
+I couldn’t tell if I was helping, but I stayed with her and kept holding her hands.
+I loved holding her big soft hands, I could have kept sitting there forever.
+But I knew how she must be feeling, and it was breaking my heart.

 Finally, she shifted a little.
 With a hoarse voice, she choked out a few words.

 “I know what you’re going to say.
 You’re going to tell me not to blame myself.
 Even though I almost got you killed by telling her.
 But she died.
 And you almost died.
 Because of what I told her.”

 I tensed up.
 “Who in the – wait, you can’t mean Justicar??
 Are you seriously blaming yourself for what happened to her?!”